Livvy Floren: Philanthropy/Other

 Floren and her husband Doug are active philanthropists and had donated $10 million to Dartmouth College in Hanover, New Hampshire which was contributed towards construction of the Varsity House now bearing their family name.
 They also contributed an undisclosed amount to a $1.5m project on Tod's Point in Old Greenwich, Connecticut, which was opened as Floren Family Environmental Center in 2011.
 The family has two funding vehicles, Floren Family Foundation, and The Henry Gustav Floren Foundation both in Greenwich, Connecticut.

 Politics

 She initially served on the Representative Town Meeting (RTM) in Greenwich for several years and was also a member of the town's Board of Estimate and Taxation.
 She was first elected to serve in the Connecticut House of Representatives in 2000, succeeding Janet Lockton.
 Floren served ten terms between 2001 and 2021.
 She was an assistant leader in her caucus, a ranking member of the legislatures bonding subcommittee and a member of the house's Finance, Revenue and Bonding Committee as well as the Insurance and Real Estate committee.

 Personal life

-Floren is married to Douglas C. Floren (b.
-1942).
-Floren, a 1964 graduate from Dartmouth College, co-founded DCF Capital in 1965 which would become a successful hedge fund and their primary source for family wealth.